vaniwiki/Index-Claude/entries/kapila-lord.md

 * Sāṅkhya philosophy spoken by, [[sb/9/8/13#purport|SB 9.8.13]]
 * sāṅkhya-yoga started by, [[sb/8/16/30#purport|SB 8.16.30]]
 * subjects taught by, [[sb/8/1/5#purport|SB 8.1.5]]
 * surrender to.
 See: Surrender to Lord
 * travels of, [[sb/3/33/34#purport|SB 3.33.34]]

+*See also:* Kardama Muni; Kapila & ...